 Under the plan, a new universally accessible station with parking would be built just east of the historic depot, along the tracks between Third and Fourth Avenues.
 The old depot would be rehabilitated and repurposed for another use to be determined by market analysis.
 To reinforce the connection between the station area and the principal commercial corridor along the Lincoln Highway, Third Avenue would receive new streetscaping to include trees, plantings, sidewalks, lights and other amenities.
 Ultimately, planners hope that these investments will encourage transit oriented development near the station with residential, commercial and office space within easy walking distance.

 Stakeholders involved in the planning process included PennDOT, Amtrak, Chester County, Coatesville, the Coatesville Redevelopment Authority and the Chester County Economic Development Council, as well as local residents.
-Philadelphia-based Pennoni Associates, partnered with West Chester-based developer EdiS and Bernardon Haber Holloway Architects, will begin the conceptual design phase in 2013.
-The station and attendant improvements are expected to be finished within three years.
+Philadelphia-based Pennoni Associates, partnered with West Chester-based developer EdiS and Bernardon Haber Holloway Architects, began the conceptual design phase in 2013.

 Coatesville has a rich railroad history that goes back to the early 19th century, when the nation’s transportation system began to undergo radical expansion that changed how people and goods were moved over long distances.
 New York State finished the Erie Canal in the 1820s and Maryland could boast of the National Road.
 Farsighted leaders in Pennsylvania pushed for a similar transportation corridor to link Philadelphia with Pittsburgh.
 Located at opposite ends of the state, the former was an important Atlantic Ocean port and cultural center, while the latter provided access to the Ohio River and the productive agricultural lands of the Midwest.